 - 3000 mg

 In other words, the lower the CBD dosage the weaker the CBD effect will be and the higher the dosage, the stronger the CBD effects will be.
+With that said, most people find their optimal dosage is between 25mg and 65mg of CBD each day.

 While more research is needed to pinpoint the optimal CBD dosage for each individual, already existing studies can help narrow down the best CBD dosage for specific ailments and conditions.